Algeciras campaign order of battle: British squadron

-The British squadron was formed from the force enforcing the Cadiz blockade to ensure that the Spanish fleet stationed there did not put to sea.
-One ship from the squadron was absent during the battle; HMS Superb had been detached to the Guadalquivir River and, along with the frigate HMS Thames, did not reach Algeciras in time to participate, turning back to Cadiz on 6 July and observing the later movements of the combined squadron.
+The British squadron was formed from the force enforcing the Cádiz blockade to ensure that the Spanish fleet stationed there did not put to sea.
+One ship from the squadron was absent during the battle; HMS Superb had been detached to the Guadalquivir River and, along with the frigate HMS Thames, did not reach Algeciras in time to participate, turning back to Cádiz on 6 July and observing the later movements of the combined squadron.
 All of the British squadron was heavily engaged, but Hannibal and Pompée, isolated at the head of the British line by calm winds, took the heaviest damage.
 Pompée had to be towed to safety by the boats of the squadron and Hannibal was grounded and eventually forced to surrender.
 Between them Pompée and Hannibal took more than half of the total British casualties.
 The sloop-of-war HMS Calpe attacked the French frigate Muiron.
 Muiron drove off Calpe.